Posted by Julie L. Brown, Photobirder (Indianapolis, Indiana, United States) on 13 May 2016 in Landscape & Rural and Portfolio.

 Lee Vining, California

-Now, more about the camera (see below): This camera has wifi which enables you to transfer images to another device.
+The Sony a6000 has wifi which enables you to transfer images to another device.
 I like to email travel jpegs.
 There are also apps that allow you to control the shutter with a wave of your hand over the viewfinder or use your phone as a wireless remote.
-The most important advantage of this camera and the other Sony mirrorless bodies, in my opinion, is a feature called Focus Peaking.
+One of the most important aspects of this camera and the other Sony mirrorless bodies , in my opinion, is a feature called Focus Peaking .
 In manual focus, the edge areas in the scene are illuminated by red or yellow, so that you can clearly see what is in focus.
 This is extremely helpful in getting sharp images, especially in low light or at night.

 Since I am now about two years behind in processing and posting images from my photobirding and landscape image-making trips, I have decided that in 2016 I was going to take a different approach.
 Many photographers periodically reflect on their work and at the end of 2015 I started to realize that it was time to get out of my rut.
 Instead of trying to post every image from an outing or trip, I am going to select images that I find most compelling, and talk about where, why, and how in my narratives.
 What I enjoy most about my immersion in photography is that every image represents a unique place in time for me, and there is a story to tell within and behind each subject and composition.
 Along with the motivation to take my craft up another level in the field, I have also spent some time trying to become faster and more proficient in my processing workflow, both in the programs that I use everyday (Lightroom and Photoshop), and in learning to use new ones (ON1 Photo 10 and Capture One Pro).
 Why do we make images?
 Is it a fascination with the gear-the technology, the process, or is it both a purposeful and serendipitous way of seeing and sharing our personal experiences?
 For me, it is all of that, and more.
 What is it for you?